sickOscar/tanks/README.md

-If you wish to look at the code, lease wash your eyes first and after.
+If you wish to look at the code, please wash your eyes before and after.

 # Dragons